As an ultralight packer, I had become accustomed to traveling with next to nothing on personal trips.

 - CO2 detector (optional)

-However, after growing accustomed to walking through airports with next to nothing, I knew I could take it one step further: from light to ultralight.
+However, after growing accustomed to walking through airports with nothing else, I knew I could take it one step further: from light to ultralight.

 Before I laid down a chunk of cash on a nice suitcase, I wanted to see if I could design an ultralight packing list that would still meet all of my conditions for maintaining professionalism at the office.